-In 2013, negotiators from Citigroup and the U.S. Department of Justice (DOJ) began meeting to discuss what penalties the bank should face for allegedly defrauding investors in 2006 and 2007.
+In 2013, negotiators from Citigroup and the U.S. Department of Justice (DOJ) began meeting to find a mutually satisfactory agreement regarding what penalties the bank should face for allegedly defrauding investors in 2006 and 2007.
 The DOJ accused Citigroup of ignoring signs that a significant portion of the mortgages it had packaged and sold had underwriting defects.
 Widely criticized for being too soft on the banks that contributed to the 2008 financial crisis, the DOJ was eager to make an example of Citigroup.

 In April 2014, Citigroup made its first settlement offer: $363 million.
 The DOJ deemed that figure to be so low it didn’t warrant a counteroffer.
 Try again, it told the bank.
 Citigroup bumped the offer up to $700 million.
 The DOJ responded with a demand for $12 billion.

 The two sides were so far apart that the odds of a deal seemed low.
 Making matters worse, each side was using very different measures to calculate the extent of the harm Citigroup’s mortgage securities had inflicted on investors, reports Michael Corkery in the New York Times.
 Citigroup based its offers on the bank’s relatively small share of the market for mortgage securities.
 Given that the DOJ had reached a $13 billion settlement with JPMorgan Chase over its much broader sale of mortgage securities, Citigroup argued, it should pay a much smaller amount.

 The DOJ rejected this standard, saying that Citigroup should be penalized based on its level of culpability, as reflected in damning e-mails and other evidence.
 “There’s no way you’ll get anywhere with us if you are only going to make the market-share argument,” one DOJ official reportedly told a Citigroup lawyer.
 The two sides were at an impasse.